microsoft/VisualStudioUninstaller/ReadMe.md

 Goals/Vision/Scope
 ========
 Our goal is to provide a way to thoroughly and reliably remove Visual Studio.
 This program first attempts to force uninstall Visual Studio from top down, and then remove any remaining MSIs and MSUs.
-This program will work on any BURN based Visual Studio; that means this program is only capable of removing Visual Studio 2012 and above.
+This program will work on any BURN based Visual Studio; that means this program is only capable of removing Visual Studio 2012 - 2015.

 Mailing list/contacts/forums
 ========